 Most mortals follow the Via Humanitatis, or the Road of Humanity, though there are a few who do not.
 Many Ravnos kin follow the Road of Paradox and some debased mortals have turned to infernalism and embrace the Via Diabolis.
-A few devout mortals follow a humanocentric derivative of the Road of Heaven.
-Decide upon which philosophy you follow (Via
+A few devout mortals follow a humanocentric derivative of the Road

-RANK AND FILE

-CHARACTER CREATION SUMMARY

-STEP ONE: CHARACTER CONCEPT
+CHARACTER CREATION SUMMARY STEP ONE: CHARACTER CONCEPT • Assign Virtues - Select a Road (likely Via Hum

-• Concept - Who are you in your daily life?

-• Nature and Demeanor - What is your personality?

-• Description of role, master and clan affiliation (can be filled in after Prelude) -Which vampire do you serve and in what capacity?

-• Type (Mortal, ghoul, other supernatural being)
+- Concept Who are you in your daily life? - Nature and Demeanor What is your personality? - Description of role, master and clan affiliation (can be filled in after Prelude) Which vampire do you serve and in what capacity? - Type (Mortal, ghoul, other supernatural being)